Special Weather Statement issued for Eastern Passaic, Western Bergen, Western Passaic by NWS - News Break

 Special Weather Statement issued for Eastern Passaic, Western Bergen, Western Passaic by NWS

-Effective: 2021-07-08 09:38:00 EDT Expires: 2021-07-08 13:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Passaic; Western Bergen; Western Passaic A STRONG THUNDERSTORM WILL AFFECT CENTRAL PASSAIC...NORTHWESTERN BERGEN AND ROCKLAND COUNTIES At 1259 PM EDT, a strong thunderstorm was located over Pompton Lakes, moving northeast at 20 mph.
-Winds in excess of 40 mph and pea size hail are possible with this storm.
-This storm will be near Ramsey around 125 PM EDT.
-Suffern around 130 PM EDT.
-Monsey and Nanuet around 140 PM EDT.
-New City and Pomona around 145 PM EDT.
+Effective: 2021-07-12 14:00:00 EDT Expires: 2021-07-12 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Passaic; Western Bergen; Western Passaic A STRONG THUNDERSTORM WILL AFFECT PASSAIC...NORTHWESTERN BERGEN SOUTH CENTRAL ORANGE AND ROCKLAND COUNTIES At 540 PM EDT, a strong thunderstorm was located over West Milford, moving east at 25 mph.
+Winds in excess of 40 mph and half inch hail are possible with this storm.
+Locations impacted include Wayne, New City, West Milford, Monsey, Ramsey, Ringwood, Pompton Lakes, Suffern, Sloatsburg, Bloomingdale, Pomona, Upper Greenwood Lake, Spring Valley, Oakland and Wanaque.
+Torrential rainfall is also occurring with this storm, and may cause localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
 This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov

 Comments / 0